 Behaviour change programme for safe child faeces management

-The project ‘Developing and testing an innovative behaviour change programme for safe child faeces management in Odisha, India’ will design a behaviour change intervention, including the development of a novel child faeces management (CFM) hardware, to promote the adoption of safe CFM behaviours among households with children less than seven years of age.
-Two innovative approaches - RANAS (risks, attitudes, norms, abilities, self-regulation) and User Centred Design - will be used to inform the design and evaluation of an effective CFM behaviour change intervention.
-USAID supports the model development through Tetra Tech's WASHPaLS initiative while Bill & Melinda Gates Foundation supports the evaluation through Emory University.
+The project ‘Developing and testing an innovative behaviour change programme for safe child faeces management in Odisha, India’ designed a behaviour change intervention, including the development of a novel child faeces management (CFM) hardware, to promote the adoption of safe CFM behaviours among households with children less than five years of age.
+Two innovative approaches - RANAS (risks, attitudes, norms, abilities, self-regulation) and User Centred Design - was used to inform the design and evaluation of an effective CFM behaviour change intervention.
+USAID supported the model development through Tetra Tech’s WASHPaLS initiative while Bill & Melinda Gates Foundation supported the evaluation through Emory University.

 The project aims to identify key behavioural determinants influencing safe CFM behaviours and co-create prototypes for novel CFM hardware for the safe management of child faeces.